 Japan still recovering

 In Japan, residents are still recovering from the disaster.
 Radioactive water was recently discovered leaking from the Fukushima Daiichi Nuclear Power Plant, which suffered a level 7 nuclear meltdown after the tsunami.
 Japan relies on nuclear power, and many of the country's nuclear reactors remain closed because of stricter seismic safety standards since the earthquake.
-Two years after the quake, about 300,000 people who lost their homes were still living in temporary housing, the Japanese government said.
+Four years after the quake, about 230,000 people who lost their homes were still living in temporary housing, Japan's Reconstruction Agency said.

 Earthquake a surprise

-The unexpected disaster was neither the largest nor deadliest earthquake and tsunami to strike this century.
-That record goes to the 2004 Banda-Aceh earthquake and tsunami in Sumatra, a magnitude-9.1, which killed more than 230,000 people.
+The unexpected disaster was neither the largest nor the deadliest earthquake and tsunami to strike this century.
+That record goes to the 2004 Banda Aceh earthquake and tsunami in Sumatra, a magnitude-9.1, which killed more than 230,000 people.
 But Japan's one-two punch proved especially devastating for the earthquake-savvy country, because few scientists had predicted the country would experience such a large earthquake and tsunami.

 The 2011 Tohoku earthquake struck offshore of Japan, along a subduction zone where two of Earth's tectonic plates collide.
 In a subduction zone, one plate slides beneath another into the mantle, the hotter layer beneath the crust.
-The great plates stick and slip, causing earthquakes.
+The great plates are rough and stick together, building up energy that is released as earthquakes.
 East of Japan, the Pacific plate dives beneath the overriding Eurasian plate.
 The temblor completely released centuries of built up stress between the two tectonic plates, a recent study found.

 Residents of Tokyo received a minute of warning before the strong shaking hit the city, thanks to Japan's earthquake early warning system.
 The country's stringent seismic building codes and early warning system prevented many deaths from the earthquake, by stopping high-speed trains and factory assembly lines.
-People in Japan also received texted alerts of the earthquake warning on their cellphones.
+People in Japan also received texted alerts of the earthquake and tsunami warnings on their cellphones.

 Less than an hour after the earthquake, the first of many tsunami waves hit Japan's coastline.
 The tsunami waves reached run-up heights (how far the wave surges inland above sea level) of up to 128 feet (39 meters) at Miyako city and traveled inland as far as 6 miles (10 km) in Sendai.
 The tsunami flooded an estimated area of approximately 217 square miles (561 square kilometers) in Japan.